ccamilaanjos/ccamilaanjos/README.md

 # _Hey there!
 I'm Camila._ 👋

 <br/>
-🧠 Volunteer developer on an undergraduate research project.
+🧠 Developer on a research project.

 ⚡*Former law student, Xena geek and cats lover.*
 <br/><br/>